 4. Prospective adoptive parents must be married for one (1) year before applying to America World Adoption (AWAA).
-Single applicants who become engaged while in-process will be required to suspend their adoption and re-apply as a married couple after their one year anniversary.
+Single parent applicants who become engaged while in the adoption process will be required to suspend their adoption and re-apply as a married couple after their one-year anniversary.
 Please check program-specific program requirements as they may vary.

 5. Single males are not permitted to adopt through AWAA.

-7. Families being treated for mental health conditions including depression and anxiety will be evaluated on a case-by-case basis.
-We encourage families to check the specific requirements of the particular program(s) of their interest for further details.
+7. Families being treated for mental health conditions, including depression and anxiety, will be evaluated on a case-by-case basis.
+We encourage families to check the specific requirements of the particular adoption program(s) of their interest for further details.

-8. When applying, if you are pregnant, or have a child that is less than 6 months of age, you will be required to complete a Concurrent Family Building Application in addition to your adoption application.
+8. When applying to adopt, if you are pregnant, or have a child that is less than 6-months of age, you will be required to complete a Concurrent Family Building Application in addition to your adoption application.

 11. One or both prospective parents must agree and initial America World's Statement of Faith.

 12. A prospective adoptive family, who has previously adopted, may apply for a subsequent adoption.
 The requirements of the application are dependent upon the family’s post-adoptive stage.
-Families who have finalized an adoption in under six months will be required to submit a Concurrent Family Building Application along with their full application.
+Families who have finalized an adoption in under 6-months will be required to submit a Concurrent Family Building Application along with their full application.
 Acceptance into the program is dependent upon the social worker’s recommendation and America World’s approval.
-Families who have been home for six months or more may apply without submitting the Concurrent Family Building Application once a favorable six-month post-adoption report has been received, reviewed and approved.
+Families who have been home for 6 months or more may apply without submitting the Concurrent Family Building Application once a favorable 6-month post-adoption report has been received, reviewed and approved.

-13. If prospective parents are applying for a subsequent adoption with America World Adoption, timeliness of post-adoption/post placement reports and AWAA's working relationship with the family during the previous adoption(s) will be taken into consideration in the determination of eligibility.
+13. If prospective parents are applying for a subsequent adoption with America World Adoption, timeliness of their post-adoption/post-placement reports and AWAA's working relationship with the family during the previous adoption(s) will be taken into consideration in the determination of eligibility.

-16. A family’s financial history is assessed to include assets, liabilities, net worth, income, and expenses.
-At a minimum, families must meet the USCIS income guidelines.
+16. An adoptive family’s financial history is assessed to include assets, liabilities, net worth, income, and expenses.
+At a minimum, adoptive families must meet the USCIS income guidelines.
 Additional financial information may be needed to determine a family’s eligibility.
 Please check the specific country requirements as they may vary.

 17. America World provides home study and other social services ONLY for the following purposes: international adoption, hosting, domestic adoption (where permitted by local licensing standards), foster care (where permitted by local licensing standards), and post-adoption/post-placement reports.
 America World is not equipped to conduct home studies for purposes of child custody disputes or other legal matters not related to aforementioned purposes.
 Individuals seeking these services should contact their local Domestic Relations Court for more information.